fhircat/jsonld-cli/README.md

 ```-o,--output <arg>         output file (single file or directory) - standard output if omitted```

 The output file/folder.
 If the input parameter is a folder, this must be as well.
 If this parameters is a folder, the output file will be named the same as the input file, but with the appropriate file extension for the RDF format.
-If this parameter is omitted, results will be send to standard output.
+If this parameter is omitted, results will be sent to standard output.
 Omitting this parameters is only possible if the input parameters is a single file (not a directory).

 ```-v,--shexvalidate         apply ShEx validation```